golanlevin/DrawingWithMachines/machines/hp7550a/README.md

 The HP7550A uses "plotter units", which are the units used in all HPGL drawing commands.
 There are 1016 plotter units to the inch, i.e. each plotter unit is 0.025mm.
 (Note that [*vpype* reports this size as 0.02488mm](https://github.com/abey79/vpype/blob/master/vpype/vpype_config.toml#L27C24-L27C33)).

 The plotter-unit coordinate system is oriented on the paper so that the origin `(0,0)` always lies inside the lower-left corner of the paper, with the **Y**-axis extending upward along the short side of the paper, and the **X**-axis extending to the right along the long side of the paper.
-The orientation on the paper is the same, regardless of what direction the paper is loaded in the plotter.
+The orientation of the coordinate axes relative to the paper is the same, regardless of what direction the paper is loaded in the plotter.

 ![hp7550a origin and axes ](img/hp7550a_origin_and_axes.jpg)